dense-analysis/ale/README.md

 ### 3.iiii.
 Installation with Vim-Plug

-You can install this plugin using [Vim-Plug](https://github.com/junegunn/vim-plug) by adding the GitHub path for this repository to your `~/.vimrc` and running `:PlugInstall`.
+You can install this plugin using [Vim-Plug](https://github.com/junegunn/vim-plug) by adding the GitHub path for this repository to your `~/.vimrc`:

 ```vim
 Plug 'dense-analysis/ale'
 ```

+Then run the command `:PlugInstall` in Vim.

+See the Vim-Plug documentation for more information.

 <a name="contributing"></a>